sheetal-vartak/Final-Capstone-Project-Predict-Heart-Disease/README.md

 ### The Problem

-Heart disease is the **leading cause of death worldwide**, accounting for approximately 17.9 million deaths annually.
+Heart disease is the leading cause of death worldwide, accounting for approximately 17.9 million deaths annually.
 Early identification of at-risk individuals can significantly reduce mortality through timely interventions, lifestyle changes, and preventive treatments.

 ### The Opportunity